 The Mars atmosphere

-Today, Mars is characterized by his extreme thin, dry, and cold, atmosphere, that mainly consists of Carbon dioxide.
-Changes in the solar insolation lead to pronounced diurnal changes in the atmosphere due to the very low surface pressure of just 4 mbar.
-Furthermore, Mars has no oceans like the Earth that could buffer these temperature fluctuations.
-A significant part of the atmospheric carbon dioxide (~30%) condenses over the polar caps in the winter hemispheres of Mars due to the very low temperatures in the polar night und sublimates in the following spring.
+Today, Mars is characterized by its extremely thin, dry, and cold atmosphere, predominantly composed of carbon dioxide.
+Changes in solar radiation result in pronounced diurnal variations in the atmosphere due to the very low surface pressure of only 4 mbar.
+Temperatures can fluctuate significantly during the day, ranging from -125°C to +35°C. Furthermore, Mars lacks oceans like Earth, which could buffer these temperature changes.
+The Mars axis of rotation is tilted at approximately 25°, similar to Earth, leading to seasons on Mars.
+These seasons vary in duration and intensity due to Mars' highly elliptical orbit around the sun.
+A substantial portion of the atmospheric carbon dioxide (~30%) condenses over the polar caps during the winter hemisphere's very low temperatures and sublimates in the following spring.

-From time to time, the whole planet is shrouded by global dust storms, induced by the high atmospheric variability and the low atmospheric pressure.
-These dust storms lead to significant changes in the global climate of Mars.
+Periodically, the entire planet experiences global dust storms caused by high atmospheric variability and low atmospheric pressure, lasting for weeks.
+These dust storms induce significant changes in Mars' global climate.